-The projected uses of Liberty cash (excluding SIRIUS XM's uses of cash) are primarily the investment in new or existing businesses, debt service, including further repayment of the margin loans, capital expenditures (including the new Braves Holdings baseball facility, as discussed below) and the potential buyback of common stock under the approved share buyback program.
-Liberty expects to fund its projected uses of cash with cash on hand, cash from operations and borrowing capacity under margin loans and outstanding credit facilities.
+The projected uses of Liberty cash (excluding SIRIUS XM's uses of cash) are primarily the investment in new or existing businesses, debt service, capital expenditures (including new ANLBC baseball facility see discussion below) and the potential buyback of common stock under the approved share buyback program as well as further repayment of the margin loans.
+Liberty expects to fund its projected uses of cash with cash on hand, cash from operations and borrowing capacity under margin loans.
 We may be required to make net payments of income tax liabilities to settle items under discussion with tax authorities.
-SIRIUS XM's uses of cash are expected to be the payment of debt service costs on outstanding debt, capital expenditures, the repurchases of its common stock in accordance with its approved share buyback program and strategic opportunities.
-Liberty expects SIRIUS XM to fund its projected uses of cash with cash on hand, cash provided by operations and borrowings under the existing credit facility.

-In 2014, Braves Holdings, through a wholly-owned subsidiary, purchased 82 acres of land for the purpose of constructing a Major League Baseball facility and developing a mixed-use complex adjacent to the facility.
+In 2014, ANLBC, through a wholly-owned subsidiary, purchased 82 acres of land for the purpose of constructing a Major League Baseball facility and developing a mixed-use complex adjacent to the facility.
 The new facility is expected to cost approximately \$672 million.
-Funding for the ballpark will be shared among Braves Holdings, Cobb County, the Cumberland Improvement District (the "CID") and Cobb-Marietta Coliseum and Exhibit Hall Authority (the "Authority").
-The Authority, the CID and Cobb County are responsible for funding \$392 million of ballpark related construction, and Braves Holdings will be responsible for remainder of cost, including cost overruns.
-Braves Holdings agreed to advance funds to cover project related costs to maintain a 2017 opening date.
-The Authority issued \$368 million in bonds that closed and funded in the second half of 2015, at which time Braves Holdings received reimbursement of the advances that had been made through that date.
-At the completion of construction, Braves Holdings will have exclusive operating rights to the facility via a Stadium Operating Agreement with the Authority and Cobb County.
+Funding for the ballpark will be shared among ANLBC, Cobb County and Cobb Marietta Coliseum and Exhibit Hall Authority (the "Authority").
+The Authority and Cobb County will be responsible for funding \$392 million of ballpark related construction and ANLBC will be responsible for remainder of cost, including cost overruns.
+ANLBC agreed to advance funds to cover project related costs to maintain a 2017 opening date.
+The Authority will issue \$368 million in bonds that are expected to close and fund in second half of 2015.
+At which time ANLBC expects to receive reimbursement of the advances that have been made through that date.
+At the completion of construction the facility is expected to be leased from the Authority and Cobb County.